Research & Inquiry

 Led by our extraordinary faculty, Govies develop and execute original projects at GSSM during the school year.

-GSSM's Residential High School program includes research & inquiry electives in a variety of fields led by GSSM's experience faculty researchers.
+GSSM's Residential High School program includes research & inquiry electives in a variety of fields led by GSSM's experienced faculty researchers.
 Research topics have included pharmaceutical design, restoration ecology, computational mathematics, microwave spectroscopy, transportation policy, and controlled environment agriculture in the GSSM Hydroponic Research Lab.
 Check out our course catalog to see the complete list of research & inquiry advanced electives.

 Lettuce growing in the GSSM Hydroponic Research Lab